-Having a vagina can be a messy affair, and discharge is a big part of that.
-Vaginal discharge—or leukorrhea, as it’s medically referred to—is the umbrella term used to describe the fluid that comes out of the vagina, largely made up of cervical mucus, vaginal fluid and bacteria.
+Having a vagina can be a messy affair, and a discharge cycle is a big part of that.
+Vaginal discharge (also referred to as ‘leukorrhea’) is the umbrella term used to describe the fluids that come out of the vagina.
+These fluids are largely made up of cervical mucus, vaginal fluid, and bacteria.

 Although many of us are lead to believe that vaginal discharge is bad, most of the time it’s nothing to worry about.
-It’s a healthy bodily function that indicates your vagina is doing it’s thing.
+It’s a healthy bodily function that indicates your vagina is doing it’s thing and cleaning itself.